icebreakerone/ib1-technical-docs/docs/ops_guidelines/introduction.md

 Operational **technical systems** that enable data sharing (trust framework) and processing (e.g. calculation).

 #### Data Licensing & Legal
-Develop standard legal data licences that allow restricted data to flow securely across the market, with consent, in alignment with [Data Sensitivity Classes](https://icebreakerone.org/data-sensitivity-classes/).
+Develop standard legal data licences that allow restricted data to flow securely across the market, with consent, in alignment with [Data Sensitivity Classes](common_policies.md#Data-Sensitivity-Classes).

 This includes key policies, such as conditions for participation, roles and responsibilities.

 Outputs of this group address the necessary licences and requirements for a functioning access control.

+#### Engagement & Communications
+Convene and bring people together to ensure common understanding of what is being done, why and how.

+Address the user experience (whether business or consumer), signposting and addressing how to inspire behavioural change.

+Create **awareness**, **engagement** and impact with stakeholders.

 #### Group makeup
 The membership of these groups is designed to represent a range of different